GhostInTheSteiner/Composition-Compass-Legacy/README.md

 ## Installation

 1. Install Tasker from Play Store

-1.1	Install Scroball from Play Store and login to Last.fm 1.2	 Install TouchTask plugin for Tasker from Play Store 1.3	 Install Musicolet from Play Store
+1.1	Install Scroball from Play Store and login to Last.fm

+1.2	 Install TouchTask plugin for Tasker from Play Store

+1.3	 Install Musicolet from Play Store

 1.4 	Install Drive Sync from Play Store

 1.5 Install Spotify from Play Store

 1.6 Install Pandora and Orbot

 1.6.1 Pandora from Play Store or external source, depending on Pandora's availability in your country.

 1.6.2 **Composition Compass only supports the use of Pandora through TOR**.
-If you life in a country where Pandora is accessible without a Proxy just delete the "Launch App -> Orbot" action in the start task of Pandora Scraper project.
+If you life in a country where Pandora is accessible without a Proxy just delete the "Launch App -> Orbot" action in the start task of Pandora Scraper project.<br></br>

 1.7	 Install Termux from Play Store
 1.7.1  Run 'termux-setup-storage'